Written By Marina Ranger

 Marina Ranger is a GB Age Group Triathlete, ultra runner, and all-round endurance challenge enthusiast.
 In 2016, she ran 500km in 5 days to raise money for the Pink Ribbon Foundation.
 Marina has also completed several Ultra X events, including winning the inaugural Ultra X Mexico in 2019.

 This is the second year the race has been running so the field was small with just 20 participants, the majority of which were from the UK.
 It was nice to experience a more intimate race where you have the opportunity to build relationships with all the runners and organisers.
-I feel lucky to have done it this year and think that over the next few years it has the potential to substantially grow.
+I feel lucky to have done it this year and think that over the next few years it has the potential to grow substantially.

-I had just 8 weeks to train but knew I was working off a solid base of fitness having just completed my first Ironman in July.
+I had just eight weeks to train but knew I was working off a solid base of fitness having just completed my first Ironman in July.
 My weekly mileage only peaked at 100km but I also swam twice a week, had one strength and conditioning session and sometimes also a spin on my turbo.
 I’ve also found much more benefit in quality over quantity in terms of mileage as I’ve gained more experience in endurance sports.
 All my runs have some sort of focus; whether it be a tempo session or long run to test out my nutrition strategy.

 Preparing for a race like this requires much more than just physical training.
-There are many other elements to consider such as the sand, the heat, your hydration, nutrition and kit.
+There are many other elements to consider, such as the sand, the heat, your hydration, nutrition and kit.
 Preparing for these factors requires hours of research, analysis and documenting in mega spreadsheets.
-As with any race, I try to replicate the conditions of the race in my training.
+As with any race, I try to replicate the conditions of the race in training.
 This meant bikram yoga classes in the two weeks leading up to the race to acclimatise to hotter temperatures, long trail runs on the weekends and testing kit and nutrition in training sessions.

 My goals for the race were to run close to the whole race, enjoy myself, push hard, keep consistent throughout the week and use Day 1 to judge where I should aim to finish in the field.